 2 Courses a) Lecture ABL b) Exercises ABL Qualification Objectives Contact Hours 2 SWH/30h 2 SWH/30h Private Study 45 h 45 h Group Size 120 20 - Understanding the role of the atmospheric boundary layer (ABL), processes in the ABL and their interactions, - Knowledge of parameterization of exchange processes, - Independent, problem-oriented, scientifically founded, methodologically work.
-3 Contents This module is the basis for all modules, which deal with the soil-plant-atmosphere exchange, both for the modules with measurements of exchange processes and their modeling.
-In particular, the following topics are covered: • Structure of the atmospheric boundary layer, • Turbulent flux densities, • Surface energy balance, • Exchange processes and budgets in the ABL, • Hydrodynamic equations, • Laws and parameterizations.
-4 Instruction Forms a) Lecture b) Exercises 5 Examination Forms Written examination (120 minutes) 6 Condition for the Award of Credit Points Regular attendance at courses, successful completion of non-graded assessment-tasks, passing of module exam.
+3 Contents This module is the basis for all me the modules with measurement topics are covered: • Structure of the atmosper to a surface energy balance • Exchange processes and Hydrodynamic equation Laws and parameteriza s of exchange processe oheric boundary layer, , , d budgets in the ABL, ns, • 4 Instruction Forms a) Lecture b) Exercises 5 Examination Forms Written examination (120 minutes) 6 Condition for the Award of Credit Points Regular attendance at courses, successful completion of non-graded assessment-tasks, passing of module exam.
 7 Value of Mark in the Final Grad e: 5/120 8 Module Representative Dr. C. Drüe, Meteorology Department